Quick Quiz

 (c) Low humidity and high temperature

-(d) Excess amount of water in the soil
+(d) High water content in soil

 Option c – Low humidity and high temperature